Enfortumab Vedotin plus Pembrolizumab for the Treatment of Locally Advanced or Metastatic Bladder Cancer of Variant Histology

 OUTLINE:

-Patients receive enfortumab vedotin intravenously (IV) and pembrolizumab IV on study.
+Patients receive enfortumab vedotin intravenously (IV) over 30 minutes on days 1 and 8 and pembrolizumab IV over 30 minutes on day 1 of each cycle.
+Cycles repeat every 21 days for up to 2 years (up to 35 cycles for pembrolizumab) in the absence of disease progression or unacceptable toxicity.
 Patients also undergo computed tomography (CT) scan or magnetic resonance imaging (MRI), and collection of blood throughout the trial.

 Eligibility

-5. Histologically documented pure variant histology (nested, microcytic, micropapillary, lymphoepithelioma-like, plasmacytoid, giant cell, poorly differentiated, lipid-rich, clear cell) bladder cancer and non-urothelial bladder cancer of epithelial origin including: pure squamous cell carcinoma and pure adenocarcinoma (urachal and non-urachal).
+- Histologically documented variant histology (nested, microcytic, micropapillary, lymphoepithelioma-like, plasmacytoid, giant cell, poorly differentiated, lipid-rich, clear cell, sarcomatoid) bladder cancer and non-urothelial bladder cancer of epithelial origin including: squamous cell carcinoma and adenocarcinoma (urachal and non-urachal).
 Variant histology tumors and non-urothelial tumors of ureter, urethra, urachus, or renal pelvis are included.
+Patients with mixed cell type are eligible if the predominant histology (over 50%) is variant or non-urothelial.
 All histological classifications will follow the 2016 World Health Organization (WHO) classifications

 Treatment Sites in Georgia